 Chamomile tea is considered a great digestive aid.
-Young babies are known to have gas, constipation and other digestive issues that can cause immense discomfort in your little one.
+Young babies are known to have gas, constipation, and other digestive issues that can cause discomfort in your little one.
 Doctors recommend chamomile tea for a baby’s constipation as an easily accessible home remedy.

 3. Combats Colic

-One of the points mentioned earlier is how this tea can be used to prevent and combat colic in your young ones.
-Colic is a common discomfort in young children and chamomile tea for colic babies is especially beneficial and it is recommended that you give your little one some chamomile tea for at least 3 times a week.
+Chamomile tea can be used to prevent and combat colic in your baby.
+Colic is a common form of discomfort in young children, and chamomile tea for colic babies is especially beneficial.
+It is recommended that you give your little one some chamomile tea at least 3 times a week.

 Chamomile tea is a natural sedative that is both safe and healthy.
-This tea is great for calming your baby down and putting them to sleep; not only does the tea act as a natural and safe relaxant to help your baby go to sleep without much of a fuss, it also drastically improves their quality of sleep.
-In fact, chamomile tea for infants to help sleep schedule implementation is one of the most commonly used hacks for parents and parents to be.
+This tea is great for calming your baby down and putting him to sleep – not only does the tea act as a natural and safe relaxant to help your baby go to sleep without a fuss, but it also drastically improves the baby’s quality of sleep.
+In fact, chamomile tea for infants to help sleep schedule implementation is one of the most commonly used hacks for new parents.

 5. Eases Teething Pain

 One of the biggest benefits of chamomile tea is that it acts as a natural mild pain reliever.
-While it won’t ease the most severe of pain in adults, chamomile tea has pain relieving properties that are potent enough to ease baby teething pains.
+While it won’t ease severe pain in adults, chamomile tea has pain-relieving properties that are potent enough to ease baby teething pains.

 6. Combats Disease

-A lot of the properties of chamomile tea like anti-inflammatory or anti-bacterial properties can play an immense role in combating diseases that your baby can be susceptible to due to their still-developing immune system.
+The anti-inflammatory and anti-bacterial properties present in chamomile tea can play an important role in combating diseases that your baby can be susceptible to due to his still-developing immune system.

 How Much Chamomile Tea Can You Give to Your Baby?

-One of the most important points to remember when introducing this tea to your young one’s diet is dosage.
-If you aren’t careful with the dosage, this tea could harm your child more than help them.
-The recommended chamomile tea for babies dosage is one teaspoon of chamomile tea mixed with a glass of warm water that is fed at 30ml every 24 hours to 48 hours.
+One of the most important points to remember when introducing this tea to your young one’s diet is the dosage.
+If you aren’t careful with the dosage, this tea could harm your child.
+The recommended dosage of chamomile tea for babies is one teaspoon of chamomile tea mixed with a glass of warm water, fed every 24 hours to 48 hours.

-As with any type of food or drink added to your baby’s diet, there can be side effects if the dosage is not monitored.
+As with any type of food or drink added to your baby’s diet, there can be side-effects if the quantity is not monitored.
 Here are a few side-effects of excessive consumption of chamomile tea: